Geidelberg/617.2/README.md

 - again make sure it's finding the correct ML trees
 - when run_mlesky is called, make sure it's reading in the correct dated trees, and make sure the output file name (arg 'ofn') is good

+Upload R scripts to climb

+Edit bash files:
+- the mlesky_climb_xxx.sh files also need to have the path changed to the correct dir.
+Again make sure it's pointing to the R script of the same name.